-(the Referenced By entries) and to the domain taxonomy elements (the Taxonomy Element entries), plus additional information on the artifact's owner, priority, status, etc. It also shows how the Comments field is used by the team members in clarifying concepts, removing inconsistencies, and informally exploring negotiated agreements.
+Figure 5 shows two examples of Win Condition artifacts from the Moving Image Archive (student films) team.
+It shows how the artifacts are related to each other (the Referenced By entries) and to the domain taxonomy elements (the Taxonomy Element entries), plus additional information on the artifact's owner, priority, status, etc. It also shows how the Comments field is used by the team members in clarifying concepts, removing inconsistencies, and informally exploring negotiated agreements.

 The WinWin negotiation period took longer than expected.
-Complexities in scaling up the tool to 15 on-campus/off-campus teams caused difficulties, and the teams needed to simultaneously learn enough about WinWin, team operations, and the library multimedia applications domain to succeed.
-As a result, the deadlines for completing the WinWin package and the LCO package were moved back a week.
-Fortunately, the LCO packages were good enough that the LCA cycle could be
+Complexities in scaling up the tool to 15 oncampus/off-campus teams caused difficulties, and the teams needed to simultaneously learn enough about WinWin, team operations, and the library multimedia applications domain to succeed.
+As a result, the deadlines for completing